Dynamics of iterated function systems on the circle close to rotations: Introduction

 The \emph{orbit} of $x$ for $\IFS(\Phi)$ is the action of IFS over the point $x$, i.e.,

-Denote by $\mathrm{Per}(\IFS(\Phi))$ the \emph{set of periodic points} of $\IFS(\Phi)$, which is the set of $x\in M$ such that $h(x)=x$ for some $h \in \mathrm{IFS}(\Phi)$.
-We say the circle $S^1$ is minimal for $\IFS(\Phi)$ if the orbit of every point is dense.
+Denote by $\mathrm{Per}(\IFS(\Phi))$ the \emph{set of periodic points} of $\IFS(\Phi)$, which is the set of $x\in \mathbb{S}^1$ such that $h(x)=x$ for some $h \in \mathrm{IFS}(\Phi)$.
+We say the circle $\mathbb{S}^1$ is minimal for $\IFS(\Phi)$ if the orbit of every point is dense.

-Let $f$ be a $C^{1+\mathrm{bv}}$-diffeomorphism on the circle.
-From the Denjoy Theorem the following statements are equivalent: $S^1$ is minimal for $\IFS(f)$ and $f$ does not have periodic points.
-When the number of generators of the IFS increases the periodic points are no longer the obstruction to minimality.
-Now, this role is played by the $ss$-intervals which are compact intervals whose endpoints are consecutive attracting fixed points of different generators of $\mathrm{IFS}(\Phi)$.
+Let $f$ be a $C^{1+\mathrm{bv}}$-diffeomorphism of the circle.
+From the Denjoy Theorem the following statements are equivalent: $\mathbb{S}^1$ is minimal for $\IFS(f)$ and $f$ does not have periodic points.
+When the number of generators of the IFS is at least 2, the periodic points are no longer the unique obstruction to minimality.
+Indeed, this role is now played by the $ss$-intervals which are compact intervals whose endpoints are consecutive attracting fixed points of different generators of $\mathrm{IFS}(\Phi)$.
 See Definition~\ref{d:**intervals} for a formal definition. \\[-0.5cm]

-\begin{mainthm}[Obstruction to minimality] There exists $\varepsilon>0{.}38$ such that if $f_0$ and $f_1$ are diffeomorphisms of the circle with periodic points of period $n_0$ and $n_1$ respectively, $\varepsilon$-close to the rotations in the $C^{1+\mathrm{bv}}$-topology and with no periodic points in common, then the following conditions are equivalent: \begin{itemize} \item $S^1$ is minimal for $\IFS(f_0^{n_0},f_1^{n_1})$, \item $S^1$ is minimal for $\IFS(f_0^{-n_0},f_1^{-n_1})$, \item there are no $ss$-intervals for $\IFS(f_0^{n_0},f_1^{n_1})$. \end{itemize} When this occurs, both the hyperbolic attracting and the hyperbolic repelling periodic points of $\mathrm{IFS}(f_0^{n_0},f_1^{n_1})$ are dense in $S^1$. \\[-0.5cm] \end{mainthm}
+\begin{mainthm}[Obstruction to minimality] There exists $\varepsilon>0{.}38$ such that if $f_0$ and $f_1$ are diffeomorphisms of the circle with periodic points of period $n_0$ and $n_1$ respectively, $\varepsilon$-close to the rotations in the $C^{1+\mathrm{bv}}$-topology and with no periodic points in common, then the following conditions are equivalent: \begin{itemize} \item $\mathbb{S}^1$ is minimal for $\IFS(f_0^{n_0},f_1^{n_1})$, \item $\mathbb{S}^1$ is minimal for $\IFS(f_0^{-n_0},f_1^{-n_1})$, \item there are no $ss$-intervals for $\IFS(f_0^{n_0},f_1^{n_1})$. \end{itemize} When this occurs, both the hyperbolic attracting and the hyperbolic repelling periodic points of $\mathrm{IFS}(f_0^{n_0},f_1^{n_1})$ are dense in $\mathbb{S}^1$. \\[-0.5cm] \end{mainthm}

-Under the same assumptions of Theorem~\ref{thmA}, the first theorem of Duminy~\cite{Na11, Na04} can be restated as, $S^1$ is minimal for the group action and the hyperbolic periodic points are dense.
+Under the same assumptions of Theorem~\ref{thmA}, the first theorem of Duminy~\cite{Na11, Na04} can be restated as, $\mathbb{S}^1$ is minimal for the group action and the hyperbolic periodic points are dense.
 See Theorem~\ref{t.Duminy} in this article.